rodrigovf2102/ItemTrade-FullStack/README.md

 # ItemTrade

-ItemTrade is a WEB Plataform that itermediates trades between persons who wants to sell or buy items of online games;
+ItemTrade is a WEB Plataform that mediates trades between persons who wants to sell or buy items of online games;

 ItemTrade goal is to safely complete buyer and seller transactions in a safe and far way;